 The Internal Audit firm appointed by the Company is free from any relationship or conflict of interest of activities related to business operations.
-The internal auditors use the Committee of Sponsoring Organizations of the Treadway Commission (COSO) - Internal Control Framework set by relevant professional bodies, namely the Institute of Internal Auditors, as a basis for evaluating the effectiveness of the internal control system.
+Eco Asia uses the International Professional Practices Framework set by relevant professional bodies, namely the Institute of Internal Auditors, as a basis for evaluating the effectiveness of the internal control system.